7 Moms You Meet on the Playground | Baby Chick

 So, what is the best thing about the checked-out mom?

-She reminds you that permitting yourself to check out occasionally is okay.
-And to own no guilt for it.
+She reminds you that permitting yourself to check out occasionally is okay and that you should feel no guilt about it.

 7. The Dying-For-Social Connection Mom